menu icon

 For the Lavender Simple Syrup

-• Add the water and lavender buds to a small saucepan or small pot and bring to a gentle boil over medium heat.
-Reduce the heat and allow the lavender to infuse the water for 5 minutes.
-The water should turn a golden brown color from the lavender infusing the water.
+• Add the water to a small saucepan and bring to a gentle boil over medium heat.

 • Next, add the sugar and stir to dissolve.
-If needed, turn the heat up a notch to help the sugar dissolve.
+Put the pan back on the burner and turn the heat up to low heat.
+Stir to help the sugar dissolve.

 • Once all the sugar is dissolved, strain the syrup in a colander to remove the lavender buds and enjoy!